 OVERHEAD CABINETS: The lighted overhead cabinets are great for storing all of your lightweight items.
-The doors come standard in a translucent frosted acrylic with a mirrored door in the rear and also on the bathroom cabinet on Legacy Elite II models.
-There are also options for all frosted, black with mirror rear and bath cabinets or all black doors.
+The doors come standard in a translucent frosted acrylic or all black.
 Each door is operated with the marine style latches that you have seen throughout the trailer.
 All of the overhead cabinets are dressed with a rubber mat to reduce contents from sliding around during transit.
 The lights in the upper cabinets are controlled from the upper switch panel just to the right of the kitchen galley.